MrNick4B/HomeAssistant-Blueprints/Awtrix/README.md

 # Home Assistant Blueprints for Awtrix 3
-This repository contains my custom blueprints for Awtrix 3 for Home Assistant.
+This repository contains my Awtrix 3 blueprints for Home Assistant.
+Feel free to use them in your Home Assistant instance!

 ## Available Blueprints

+- **App Blueprint**: Publish an app to Awtrix 3 via MQTT.
-- **Awtrix 3 App Blueprint**: Publish an app to Awtrix 3 via MQTT.
+- **Notification Blueprint**: Publish an app to Awtrix 3 via MQTT.
-- More blueprints will be added over time.

 ## How to Use

 1. Open Home Assistant.
-2. Navigate to **Settings** > **Automations & Scenes** > **Blueprints**.
+2. Navigate to **Settings** > **Automations & scenes** > **Blueprints**.
 3. Click **Import Blueprint** and enter the URL of the blueprint you want to use.
-4. Configure the blueprint according to your needs.
+4. Create an automation from the blueprint and configure it according to your needs.